 Most of today’s alternating current machines are still based on the rotating magnetic field discovered and patented by Nikola Tesla.
 He was born in Austria-Hungary (now Croatia) in 1856 and immigrated to the United States in 1884.
 Just a year after his arrival, he sold the patent rights to his system of alternating-current motors, dynamo, and transformers to George Westinghouse.

-According to Tesla himself, his most important discovery occurred in the early 1900s with the discovery of terrestrial stationary waves.
-In other words, the Earth could be used as an electric conductor, so wires were not really necessary to power lamps on the streets.
-A year before that, Tesla also demonstrated the working principle of remote control using a toy boat in front of a crowd in Madison Square Garden.
+According to Tesla, his most important discovery occurred in the early 1900s with the discovery of terrestrial stationary waves.
+In other words, the Earth could be used as an electric conductor, so wires were not necessary to power street lamps.
+A year before that, Tesla demonstrated the working principle of remote control using a toy boat in front of a crowd in Madison Square Garden.

 49. Rudolf Diesel

-Besides his serious interests in art and language, Rudolf Christian Karl Diesel of Germany was also a thermal engineer.
-He devoted a good portion of his time to developing a new version of an internal-combustion engine.
-After receiving a German development patent for his idea in 1982, he published the Theorie und Konstruktion eines rationellen Wäremotors (Theory and Construction of a Rational Heat Motor) in which he provided a description of his engine.
-He continued building some successful models afterward, which eventually led him to a major breakthrough with a 25-horsepower four-stroke single cylinder engine.
-It was called the diesel engine and an immediate commercial success, earning him royalty fees of a great amount.
+Besides his interests in art and language, Rudolf Christian Karl Diesel of Germany was also a thermal engineer.
+He devoted much of his time to developing a new version of an internal-combustion engine.
+After receiving a German development patent for his idea in 1982, he published the Theorie und Konstruktion eines rationellen Wäremotors (Theory and Construction of a Rational Heat Motor), in which he provided a description of his engine.
+He continued building successful models afterward, eventually leading to a significant breakthrough with a 25-horsepower four-stroke single-cylinder engine.
+It was called the diesel engine and an immediate commercial success, earning him royalty fees of a significant amount.

 50. George Washington Carver

 Receiving a bachelor’s degree in agricultural science in 1894 and a Master’s of Science in 1896 from Iowa State Agricultural College, Carver left for Alabama to claim the position of director of agricultural research at the Tuskegee Normal and Industrial Institute in Alabama.
-Carver developed a sheer number of derivative products in his research projects with the institute.
-He came up with 300 derivative products from peanuts including milk, cheese, coffee, cosmetics, oils, soap, plastics, ink, and dyes.
-There were also 118 products from sweet potatoes such as glue, flour, vinegar, and even synthetic rubber.
+Carver developed numerous derivative products in his research projects with the institute.
+He created 300 derivative products from peanuts, including milk, cheese, coffee, cosmetics, oils, soap, plastics, ink, and dyes.
+There were also 118 products from sweet potatoes, such as glue, flour, vinegar, and even synthetic rubber.
 In 1914, when boll weevils nearly delivered total destruction of the agricultural industry of the South, Carver revealed his ideas to the public and revolutionized the economy in the region.
 What had been exhausted lands became major suppliers of many agricultural products.

 51. James A. Naismith

-In autumn of 1981, James Naismith was appointed an instructor at the Physical Education Department at Springfield University (Massachusetts).
-He was assigned to finding a new game as a replacement for an existing boring and rather dangerous winter indoor game.
-Taking his cues from field hockey, American football, and soccer, Naismith came up with a new game called basketball.
-Each of the two teams in the original game consisted of nine players and the goals were modified half-bushel peach baskets.
+In the autumn of 1881, James Naismith was appointed an instructor at the Physical Education Department at Springfield University (Massachusetts).
+He was assigned to find a new game to replace an existing boring and rather dangerous winter indoor game.
+Taking his cues from field hockey, American football, and soccer, Naismith developed a new game called basketball.
+Each of the two teams in the original game consisted of nine players, and the goals were modified half-bushel peach baskets.
 William R. Chase made the first and only score.

 52. Auguste and Louis Lumière

-A film titled La Sortie des ouvriers de l’Usine Lumière (Workers Leaving the Lumiere Factory) recorded in 1895 is considered the first motion picture ever.
+A film titled La Sortie des ouvriers de l’Usine Lumière (Workers Leaving the Lumiere Factory), recorded in 1895 is considered the first motion picture ever.
 It was recorded by Auguste and Louis Lumière using an apparatus called a Cinematographe they devised themselves.
-The apparatus consisted of a single camera capable of both taking pictures and projecting them at 16 frames per second.
+The apparatus consisted of a single camera capable of photographing and projecting them at 16 frames per second.
 A demonstration at the Grand Café in Paris brought them to fame and started the cinema history.
-They recorded more than 40 films during 1986; most of them told the stories of everyday life in the country.
+They recorded more than 40 films in 1986; most of them told the stories of everyday life in the country.

 53. Henry Ford

 In addition to his groundbreaking design in the automobile industry, Henry Ford’s greatest innovation was the assembly line based on the production line Swift and Company Meat Packing House in Chicago, Illinois.
-After a lot of consideration, the assembly line was implemented in Ford’s new plant located in Highland Park Michigan in 1913–1914.
+After much consideration, the assembly line was implemented in Ford’s new plant in Highland Park, Michigan, in 1913–1914.
 The system effectively reduced production time and increased manufacturing capacity to a great extent.
-With the assembly line, a complete Ford Model T chassis was completed within 93 minutes; a major improvement from the previously tedious 728 minutes.
+A complete Ford Model T chassis with the assembly line was completed within 93 minutes, significantly improving from the previously recorded 728 minutes.

 54. Reginald Fessenden